Visualization Types & Modifiers

 base shape sizing coloring effect labels visibility

-The three base types
+The four base types

 | Base type | What it does |